 - Open-ended contract

-- Employment contract for the duration of a certain task/project
+- Employment contract in China for the duration of a certain task/project

 Labor contract localization